pritom169/KTR-UniBam/Lecture-2/README.md

 previous states have to go through a rigorous process of cleaning previous statues, if one state in between fails.

-## HTTP Questions
 ### 8. Tell me the difference in Persistent and Non-Persistent HTTP.
-This question
-is also the answer between HTTP/1.1 and HTTP/1.0.
+This question is also the answer between HTTP/1.1 and HTTP/1.0.

 - **Persistent TCP (HTTP/1.1)**:
     - **Connection**: The TCP connection remains open after sending a response,